ds-civic-data/course-materials/homework/hw-2-wrangle.md

 4. Once you have this pipeline sketched out, turn to R to implement it.

 If your visualization would be more informative with the inclusion of outside information, you are encouraging to track down and incorporate other data sets.

+After everyone has submitted, we will be voting to determine which visualization provides the most incisive answer to this question.